javaee/glassfish/hk2/src/site/markdown/extensibility.md

 + [Class Analysis](extensibility.html#Class_Analysis)
 + [Run Level Services](extensibility.html#Run_Level_Services)
 + [Self Descriptor Injection](extensibility.html#Self_Descriptor_Injection)

+### Events

+It is possible to send messages from one service to another using the HK2 event feature.
+The event feature is allows for unrelated services to message each other without prior coordination (other than on the Type of event).
+It is a pluggable event service, which allows for user defined qualities of service between the publishers and subscribers.

+The HK2 event service is described fully [here][events].

+An example of plugging in a different event distributor can be found [here][threaded-events-example].

 ### Adding a Scope and Context to the system